YawnBear/imaginehack2026/PRD.md

 3. The PRD explicitly specifies Next.js as frontend and Render-hosted FastAPI as backend.
 4. The PRD includes Render Postgres and Render Cron Job in the architecture.
 5. The PRD documents the required public endpoints.
-6. The PRD documents `CloudEvent`, `Finding`, `Recommendation`, `ApprovalDecision`, `AuditLog`, and `DashboardSummary`.
+6. The PRD documents `CloudEvent`, `Finding`, `Recommendation`, `AuditLog`, and `DashboardSummary`.
 7. The PRD assigns clear work to exactly five team members.
 8. The MVP scope includes four rules: public bucket, idle VM, unused storage, and unencrypted database.
 9. The PRD states that AI agents cannot directly execute remediation.
-10. The PRD includes dashboard, approval workflow, audit log, risks, and success metrics.
+10. The PRD includes dashboard, review workflow, audit log, risks, and success metrics.

 ## 17. Risks and Mitigations